IMPORTANT UPDATE: Landlords and tenants with protected commercial leases during COVID-19 (coronavirus) emergency period

-Passing on to the tenant a portion of relief you have received
+Passing on a portion of statutory fee relief you have received

-You may have received benefits from being a landlord, such as a reduction in statutory charges (for example land tax, council rates, or insurance).
-You are required to pass this on to the tenant in an appropriate proportion under the terms of the lease.
+You may have received benefits, such as a reduction in statutory charges (for example, land tax, council rates, or insurance).
+You are required to pass an appropriate proportion to the tenant, under the renegotiated terms of the lease.

 Waiving fees when a tenant is unable to trade

-If possible, you can waive any other expenses payable by the tenant as part of their lease agreement, for the period that the tenant is unable to trade.
+You can waive any other tenant's expenses relating to a lease agreement, for the period that the tenant is unable to trade.

 You also have the right to reduce services that you provide during this time.